-- But the government guidance recognises that some people will not be able to wear a face covering, and seems to imply that being unable to communicate orally is a valid reason not to wear one in a conversation.
-Below Government guidance and regulations.
+- Present guidance is more general, but the more detailed English guidance before April 2022 recognised that some people will not be able to wear a face covering, and seemed to imply that being unable to communicate orally is a valid reason not to wear one in a conversation.
+Below What the government guidance said about exceptions.

 - There are also links below to Face covering regulations in Scotland, Wales, Northern Ireland.

 Summary: Employers and service providers requiring face coverings

 - Even without the regulations (in England), some employers have decided to require workers to wear face coverings.
 Also some businesses and other organisations (eg hospitals) require customers/patients etc to wear face coverings on their premises.
 (Others may recommend a face covering but leave it to the individual’s discretion, which should not be a problem if you need to remove it to speak.)

 - If an employer requires workers to wear a face covering (below), the employer is obliged to make reasonable adjustments if it causes problems for a worker who stammers.
 Health and safety considerations are relevant, but it should normally be possible to find a satisfactory solution.
 Particular issues may arise for jobs such as front line healthcare workers.

 - Similarly service providers (below) who decide to require customers or patients etc to wear a face covering are obliged to make reasonable adjustments under the Equality Act.
 Often though the service provider may leave it to the customer’s discretion, or may say it will not enforce any recommendation to wear one, in which case the reasonable adjustment duty may not be needed.

 - I discuss some examples below: health services such as hospitals and GPs, universities, Transport for London (which from 24th Feb no longer requires face coverings) and National Rail.

 - Apart from failing to make reasonable adjustments to a policy on face masks, service providers may also be liable for other types of Equality Act claim.